CompileZero/JS-For-Humans/README.md

 # JS For Humans

-# `What is this all about?`
+### `What is this all about?`

 I have come across many people who have a certain hatred towards programming.
 This hatred arises out of the fear of the unknown.

-10-20 Programming Languages, Thousands of un-understandable sentences, wrapping your head around 100-200 Concepts (Basics) in Computer Science.
+10-20 Known Programming Languages, Thousands of un-understandable sentences, wrapping your head around 100-200 Basic Concepts in Computer Science.

 And then, just like that, some new technology comes around, and whatever was learnt becomes redundant.
 Right?

 Absolutely Wrong.

-Let‘s address all the issues that you have right now:
+The book begins by addressing this and many other issues, that people have when they start programming.

-1. Programming is a skill that works like a tool to solve your problems.
+This said, this book is solely focused on :
-   Programming is far from a
+1. learning JavaScript

-> Q: How to use this book?
+2. Mastering the fundamentals of how JavaScript works

-A: Like Always, start with
+3. Learning the Advanced Concepts

-1. Why to Learn JS?
+4. Becoming one of the top JS Developers in the world.

 ## Who is this book for?